 Button 2- Chaperone Mode- Pressing this button results in a direct two-way voice call to our central station.
 For example, using chaperone mode to speak with an operator until you reach your vehicle walking alone at night.

-Device will show all available data such as battery, signal strength, and device temperature and will also share this info with Security Central which will save to your account.
+Device will show all available data such as battery, signal strength, and device temperature and will also share this info with Security Central.

 Real world Applications